NHS-digital-website/design-system/README.md

 # NHSD Frontend
 Code you need to start building accessible user interfaces for NHSDigital websites and services.

+## Project requirements

+The project requires EST/ERBIUM version of Node.
+This isn't firmly policed yet, but to make sure that everyone who works on this codebase uses the same version for consistency and less time spent on debugging "it works on my machine" type issues in the future.

+The best way to ensure that you have the correct version of Node and NPM when you work on this project, please use [NVM](https://medium.com/@jamesauble/install-nvm-on-mac-with-brew-adb921fb92cc)

+## Install the project

+    $ npm i

 ## Developer notes

 - The **Node Engine** version should always be up to date to [LTS/Erbium](https://nodejs.org/en/about/releases/)